dixitk13/dixitk13.github.io/markdowns/cisco.md

 and AWS Lambda, which notifies based on the latest record, insufficient state, threshold levels, etc.
-- Spearheaded the team to achieve CATO(Cloud Allowed to Operate), a security process by Cisco, for operating in external cloud.
+- Spearheaded the team to achieve CATO(Cloud Allowed to Operate), a security process by Cisco, for operating in an external cloud.
 - Designed an Admin System to grant access control for the entire organization.
 - Integrated cflow into automation code base system to achieve code-coverage.